microsoft/vcpkg/docs/specifications/export-command.md

 ### A. Build once and share

 Customers want to be able to build their set of required libraries once, and then distribute the resulting binaries to all members of the "group".
 This has been brought up in
-- Enterprise environments, in which there are dedicated teams to acquire libraries and then share them with other team to consume them
+- Enterprise environments, in which there are dedicated teams to acquire libraries and then share them with other teams to consume them
 - Academic environments, in which the professor/teacher wants to build the required libraries and then provide them to all the students
 - CI Systems, in which developers want to quickly distribute their exact set of dependencies to a cloud-based farm of build machines